M-SAFESWITCH-2 clean routing switch

 (NB.
-Outputs can be SDI instead)
+Up to two of the outputs can be SDI instead)

 Any of the 10GbE IP network interfaces can be used to provide a protected output for SMPTE ST 2022-7 or ST 2110 seamless protection switching, which protects the stream from lost packets by creating two streams of the same data using different routing to the destination

 Alternatively it is possible to have a unicast on some network interfaces and a multicast on others